 Metastatic liver cancer

 It doesn't usually help to do surgery to remove metastatic liver cancer.
-Your doctor will likely recommend chemotherapy Chemotherapy Chemotherapy is a medicine that destroys cancer cells.
+Your doctor will likely recommend chemotherapy Chemotherapy Chemotherapy is a drug that destroys cancer cells.
 Chemotherapy works by shutting down cell growth.
-But since all cells in the body grow, chemotherapy medicines also destroy some normal... read more .
+But since all cells in the body grow, chemotherapy drugs also destroy some normal cells and... read more .
 The chemotherapy is usually given in your veins (IV).
 Sometimes the doctor will put a long tube up an artery in your leg and into your liver.
 That tube can deliver chemotherapy right to the tumor.